bnitkin/MMM-transitfeed/README.md

 data for your transit agency. `transitfeeds.com` has a bunch, and if you search your agency for an API URL, you'll likely find something.

-The example below imports two GTFS files; any number is supported.
+The example above imports two GTFS files; any number is supported.
 Just duplicate or delete entries in the `agencies` list as needed.

 In most cases, updating the `"url"` field should work.
 If not, The `gtfs_config`